 - Click OK.

-Tip: If you want the command line to open when starting the terminal, and not PowerShell, then click ” Options ” and select the default CMD.
+Tip: If you want the command line to open when starting the terminal and not PowerShell, click ” Options ” and select the default CMD.